Joining the FB bandwagon wasn't exactly out of a need to widen my social horizons or a result of any techno-fascination.

 My daughter hadn't told me anything about those green dots!

-Before Ajup can try and salvage the situation, I go scuttling to the 'deactivate' button.
+Before Ajup could try and salvage the situation, I went scuttling to the 'deactivate' button.

-A 30-minute fling that sets a new record - making Britney Spear's two days long marriage seem like a decade.
+A 30-minute fling that set a new record - making Britney Spear's two days long marriage seem like a decade.

-My friends' suspicion is spot on.
-I am INDEED a maladjusted sociopath.
+And then realization dawned.
+My friends' suspicion was spot on.
+I was INDEED a maladjusted sociopath.

 My office cabin was my sanctuary; and Ajup, my sole mate (much to the chagrin of my soul mate).

-In fact, in an overzealous attempt to make good my pledge, I look up the 'people you may know' column on FB and invite every Jill, Jane, and Mary to be my friend.
+In fact, in an overzealous attempt to make good my pledge, I looked up the 'people you may know' column on FB and invited every Jill, Jane, and Mary to be my friend.

-Not bad, eh, for someone who has led such a lonely social life.
+The week-long exercise earned me 250 'friends.'
+Not bad, eh, for someone who had led such a lonely social life.

 After months of a now on/now gone fling, I have finally managed to stave off the 'off' and become a true blue, bonafide Facebooker.